IvanShestachenko/Project-Analysis-II/README.md

 ## Project description

-Bouldering gym network with several branches across Prague plans to introduce a significantly improved, unified information system, that will centralize and expand the range of the available cutomer services and link all its branches together into a single online fuctional unit.
+Bouldering gym network with several branches across Prague plans to introduce a significantly improved, unified information system, that will centralize and expand the range of the available customer services and link all its branches together into a single online fuctional unit.
-The system will offer comprehensive information about individual gyms, routes and events, the option of online reservations, membership management, reviews, notifications and other features that will benefit both for visitors and operators.
+The system will offer comprehensive information about individual gyms, routes and events, the option of online reservations, membership management, reviews, notifications and other features that will benefit both for the visitors and operators.

 This documentation is intended as a product of work of project analysts of the IT company, which is committed to the platform implementation and represents a more or less complete cycle of IT project analysis from